 CyberGhost is the other recommendation we are making for ZDF users.
 They offer a high-level service which is really simple to use, making them a great bet for VPN novices.
 CyberGhost offers a well-designed, user-friendly app which can be downloaded onto almost any device and which requires no configuration or technical knowledge whatsoever.
 To stream ZDF overseas, all you have to do is click on the option for “Unblock Streaming” and then choose a server in Germany.
 They do the rest and once connected, you can visit the ZDF website and watch whichever channels you like.

 CyberGhost may be simple to use, but that doesn’t mean users have to compromise on the quality of service.
 It still offers robust security and privacy protections including 256-bit encryption and a reliable no logging policy.
-Their server network is another big one, with 1,300 servers available to all users across almost 60 countries including Germany.
+Their server network is another big one, with 5,900 servers in 90 countries including Germany.
 Add everything up, and it quickly becomes clear that CyberGhost ticks all the boxes and is another great bet for ZDF fans.

 Zweites Deutsches Fernsehen (which translates as Second German Television), or ZDF as it is more commonly known, is a German public service broadcaster.
 It was founded by all of the German Federal States and operates as an independent non-profit institution.
 It is based in Mainz, Rhineland-Palatinate, and is funded by a combination of advertising revenue and a TV license, with each German household required to pay €17.50 per month towards the service.